zardini123/Xen-MIDI-Retuner/README.md

 **Notice:** Option `-j` sets number of threads to use for compiling.
 Usually set this number to the number of cores your computer has.

 This will now build the plugins for your operating system.
 The plugins will automatically installed to the default path for plugins for your system.
+JUCE will print the path to the automatically installed plugins at the end of the plugin compilation.

-If you want to install them to a custom location, the compiled plugins are under `build/midi_plugin_artefacts/` and `build/synth_plugin_artefacts/`.
+If you want to install the plugins to a custom location, the compiled plugins are under `build/midi_plugin_artefacts/` and `build/synth_plugin_artefacts/`.

 ## Feature Todo / Roadmap without a timeline